SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemData.rst

 ----

 **Items** in *Unturned* encompass anything that can be carried in a player's in-game inventory.
 All items share some properties, while each item type has its own unique data.
-Quick links are available below.

 Non-specific Data
 =================

-* Refer to `README.rst <ItemAsset/README.rst>`_.
+* Refer to :ref:`doc_itemasset_intro` instead.

 **Durability**: Either a decimal probability chance of quality loss upon action, or guaranteed loss and durability value is instead representative of the amount lost.